Yahya Muhammad Hamid ed-Din: Impressions

+Policies

-World War I
+External policies during World War I

 In 1911 Imam Yahya signed the Treaty of Daan with the Ottomans which recognised his rule over the Zaydi-controlled portions of Yemen.

 News of the demise of the Ottoman Empire reached Yemen on Thursday 14 November 1918.
-Imam Yahya went to Sana'a three days later on Sunday 17 November 1918 to meet with tribal leaders from Hashid, Arhab, Nihm, and Khowlan.
+Imam Yahya went to Sanaa three days later on Sunday 17 November 1918 to meet with tribal leaders from Hashid, Arhab, Nihm, and Khowlan.
 He arrived at the residence of the judge and scholar Hussein bin Ali Al Amri and received dignitaries, scholars, Turkish princes, judges, and a flood of subjects who proclaimed him the supreme ruler of all of Yemen.

-His first order was to forbid entering the capital Sana'a with arms, and appointed sentries at the gates.
+His first order was to forbid entering the capital Sanaa with arms, and appointed sentries at the gates.
 Other cities accepted the rule and authority of Imam Yahya; including the port of Mocha and the city of Taiz.
 He took steps to create a modern state, and maintained all Ottoman officials who would stay to support the development of government.

-He created a regular army in 1919 that enlisted soldiers from the surrounding tribes to Sana'a; from the tribes of Sanhan, Bani Harthi, and Bani Hushaish.
+He created a regular army in 1919 that enlisted soldiers from the surrounding tribes to Sanaa; from the tribes of Sanhan, Bani Harthi, and Bani Hushaish.
 He signed many treaties which recognised Yemen as a sovereign state, the first of which was the Italo-Yemeni Treaty in 1926.

 Due to conflicting tribes in the border areas between Saudi Arabia and Yemen that escalated into a war ensued that was ended in 1934 with the signing of the Taif Treaty between Saudi Arabia and Yemen.
 The treaty was the basis for the final territorial agreement between both countries concluded during the reign of King Fahd bin Abdulaziz and President Ali Abdullah Saleh.